MedAX365/MedAX-Docs/content/en/Get Started/_index.md

 linkTitle: "Get Started"
 weight: 1
 description: >
-  Learn the concept and components of a company and how to create a company
+Learn the basic concepts and processes of MedAX
 ---

 ## MedAX USERs